wonderbird/train-delays/README.md

 --max-limit=std.code.mi:simple:1
 ```

-I allow generated files to exceed these thresholds.
+I allow only the `TimetableApiResponses.getRecordedResponse()` method to exceed the lines of code threshold.

 Finally, remove all code duplication.
 The next section describes how to detect code duplication.